بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 After receiving this answer, they asked me: "Won't those who wear it be kâfirs?"
 I said: "They will be made to wear the hat and be forbidden to sajda in salâh.
 But îmân in the heads of those wearing the hat will make the hat sajda, and Inshallah will make it Muslim."
 The Rays ( 381 )

-I too saw the Islamic Dajjal in a ma’nawî ‘âlam.
-I observed with my own eyes that he possessed a spellbinding hypnotic power in one of his eyes, and I understood him to be a total denier of Allah.
-He will attack religion and the sacred with a boldness and insolence arising from his absolute denial.
-But since the ‘awâm will not know the haqiqah of the matter, they will suppose it to be an extraordinary power and courage.”
-The Rays ( 116 )
+I saw the Dajjal of Islam in a ma’nawî ‘âlam.
+I witnessed with my own eyes a compelling magnetism in one of his eyes, and I understood him to be a total denier of Allah.
+Thus, he will attack the sacred things and matters with boldness and insolence arising from this absolute denial.
+But the ‘awâm people will suppose it to be extraordinary power and courage because they do not know the truth of the matter.

 A haqiqah which has turned around those who due to (the faculty of) compassion, have deviated to the paths of bid’ah and dhalâlah which are outside the principles of Islam